vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/advanced-components/vtex-wish-list.md

      --header 'VtexIdClientAutCookie: {authToken}' \
 ```

-To PATCH a wishlist to the MasterData:
+To PATCH a wishlist to Master Data:

 ```
 curl --request PATCH \